jvgalvin/Portfolio/Sales_Prospect_Scoring/README.md

 # Purpose
 The purpose of creating this script was to make the prospecting process more efficient.
 Note this was created while I was an Account Executive and is specifically targeted for identifying prospective customers for Business Intelligence / Anlytics Software.

+# Date
+This project was completed in January 2021.

 # Context
 I was provided with a list of nearly 2,000 companies and their HQ zip codes by my former employer.
 This list represented the companies which I was expected to target.
 I thought that it would be more efficient to deploy a more automated way of targeting likely customers than sifting through 2,000 companies manually.